 By identifying the variables $\alpha_{i,j}$ with $q_{x_j}p_e(m_j|x_j)$ in \eqref{stc-sim}, and applying the above relation, we obtain

-Here, the second line is only a rearrangement of the previous line.
+Here the second line is only a rearrangement of the previous line.
 The third line follows from the definition of $A_i$ in \eqref{antii}.
 This completes the proof. \end{proof}

-We further constrain this task of anti-distinguishing distributed inputs by considering $ A_i$ to be the same for all the senders.
-Now, consider $A^C$ to be the required anti-distinguishability of each sender's inputs in classical communication to achieve a specific value of success metric $\mathcal{\widetilde{S}} = \mathcal{\widetilde{S}_C}$.
-Analogously, let $A^Q$ be the required anti-distinguishability of individual sender's inputs in quantum communication to achieve the same value $\mathcal{\widetilde{S}} = \mathcal{\widetilde{S}_Q}$.
+We further constrain this task of antidistinguishing distributed inputs by considering $ A_i$ to be the same for all the senders.
+Now, consider $A^C$ to be the required antidistinguishability of each sender's inputs in classical communication to achieve a specific value of success metric $\mathcal{\widetilde{S}} = \mathcal{\widetilde{S}_C}$.
+Analogously, let $A^Q$ be the required antidistinguishability of individual sender's inputs in quantum communication to achieve the same value $\mathcal{\widetilde{S}} = \mathcal{\widetilde{S}_Q}$.
 We consider the ratio $(A^C/A^Q)^N$ as the quantifier of quantum advantage for this task.

 In the following theorem, we prove the existence of a multipartite quantum communication protocol that is advantageous over classical communication.
 For simplicity, we consider equiprobable inputs for all the senders, i.e., $q_{x_i}=1/n_{x_i}~ \forall i\in [N]$.